Experience and Consciousness

 Our primary focus will be on discussing just what phenomenal consciousness is.
-Is it something that can be given a physical sort of explanation, or is there reason to think that this may leave out something irreducible (perhaps even immaterial)?
-We will explore and evaluate some of the arguments philosophers have brought to bear on this issue: including argument from hypothetical examples like Mary, the brilliant color-vision scientist raised from birth in a gray room, as well as argument from real cases from the empirical literature, like blindsight patients who appear to have low-level functioning vision even though they claim to have no visual experience whatsoever.
+Is it something that can be given a physical explanation, or is there reason to think that this may leave out something irreducible (perhaps even immaterial)?
+We will explore and evaluate some of the arguments that philosophers have brought to bear on this issue: including arguments from hypothetical examples like Mary, the brilliant color-vision scientist raised from birth in a gray room, as well as arguments from real cases, like blind-sight patients who appear to have low-level functioning vision even though they claim to have no visual experience whatsoever.
 We will also consider to what extent having consciousness is just a matter of having the right programming!
 Can we eventually build a machine with full-blooded consciousness?